-• We have made a minor amendment to a standard to remove duplication around knowledge of legislation, and make clear what is expected as a threshold level requirement for dietitians.
+- We have made a minor amendment to a standard to remove duplication around knowledge of legislation, and make clear what is expected as a threshold level requirement for dietitians. - We have made a minor amendment to a standard to widen the requirement for dietitians to understand the ethical and legal implications of withholding and withdrawing feeding, as well as nutrition.

-• We have made a minor amendment to clarify our requirements around professional conduct.
+We have made a minor amendment to clarify our requirements around professional conduct.